ptins/TweekOrTweet/README.md

 2. Evaluated results for assessing persona controversiality on RFR only.
 Very poor.
 Accuracy of ~50%.
 Confusion matrix for individual tweets can be seen below.

-3. Devised our first non-trivial 'controversiality' ratio, using our user_tweets_about data in R and RStudio.
+3. Devised our non-trivial 'controversiality' ratio, using our user_tweets_about data in R and RStudio.
 We quickly discovered that RFR was not the best indicator of controversiality; features extracted from the user_tweets_from.csv.
 In other words, what an individual tweets his or herself is of little importance.
 Using the 'leaps' package in R, we conducted a bidirectional feature subset search on the user_tweets_about data.
 We finalized a formula for "controversiality" that looked like this:

 ![alt text](controversiality2.gif)